 Confirm your admission and housing status by submitting your deposit.
 The deposit is $150 for students who live on-campus, and $100 for students who commute.* You can pay the deposit in the following ways:

 - Online: Pay online through our secure site.
 Log in with your Stritch student ID (found on your acceptance letter) and last name.
 Please contact your admission counselor if you have any questions.

 - Mail: Mail a check, payable to Cardinal Stritch University, to the Office of Undergraduate Admissions.

 - Phone: Contact the Business Office at (414) 410-4232 and pay your deposit using a credit or debit card.

-* The deposit is refundable until May 1 (fall semester) and January 7 (spring semester).
+* The deposit is refundable until January 6 (spring semester) and May 1 (fall semester).

 If you are required to take the University’s placement test, ASSET, prior to registering for classes, you will be notified by your admission counselor.
 The ASSET tests your skills in Reading, Mathematics and Writing and takes approximately two hours.
 You can also view a sample ASSET test for review.

-Complete the 2013-2014 FAFSA if you plan to start classes in spring semester, or the 2014-2015 FAFSA (after Jan.
-1, 2014) if you plan to start classes in fall semester.
+Complete the 2015-16 FAFSA if you plan to start classes in the fall semester.
 Stritch’s Financial Aid Office will also contact you regarding any other documents that are required.
 You should submit the FAFSA as soon as possible, as some forms of financial aid are awarded on a first-come, first-served basis.

 All full-time students are required to submit a confidential health history form before the first day of classes.

-Transfer Student Orientation for spring semester is Friday, January 17, and fall semester orientation is Saturday, August 23, 2014.
-This is a half-day program for all students transferring to Stritch directly from another institution.
+Transfer Student Orientation is a half-day program for all students transferring to Stritch directly from another institution.
 You will receive more information about Transfer Student Orientation after you register for classes.